 No matter what shape your work is in, Stephanie makes it better.
 She is a classically trained professional developmental editor, whose first job out of college was as the personal assistant of the managing editor of the HarperCollins Trade Division in the old building on West 53rd Street off Fifth Avenue.
 She then was given the opportunity to move upstairs (literally) and share an office for nine years with a legendary executive editor, Hugh Van Dusen, soaking up the experience, like a sponge, through her eyes, ears, and pores—hearing every phone call and attending every meeting in that room.

-Briefly she had the privilege of being “shared” with another emerging editor, Craig Nelson, and thus got to do some work with (and meet) a pile of celebrity figures on their books: musician Ron Wood, painter Andy Warhol, actor Lily Tomlin, musician Phillip Glass, director Peter Sellers, and so many more.
+Briefly she had the privilege of being “shared” with another then-emerging editor, Craig Nelson, and thus got to do some work with (and meet) a pile of celebrity figures on their books: musician Ron Wood, painter Andy Warhol, actor Lily Tomlin, musician Phillip Glass, director Peter Sellers, and so many more.
 She was a shy, starstruck kid.
 Craig has gone on to be a remarkable writer of history, hitting the NY Times Bestseller List for Rocket Men, winning the Henry Adams Prize for Thomas Paine.

 As a junior-level editor Stephanie honed her skills while reissuing back list drug store editions of the works of classic murder mystery writers, like Agatha Christie, by “covering” front list titles from hardcover publishers to see if they would be appropriate for the HarperPerennial paperback book program, by supervising the production of front list books for her boss, and by forming relationships with other editors and agents.